 High temperatures make the paint to dry quickly and does not allow it to form a bond with the surface.
 On the other hand, intense sunlight makes oil paints fragile and vulnerable to cracking.
 Both latex and elastic paints expand and contract when exposed to the sunlight, weakening their adhesive bonds.

 Some paints do not go well with some types of surfaces.
 Oil paints do not go well with concrete and galvanized steel, resulting in damages.
 New or poorly cured wood also prevent adhesion.
 Flat or shining surfaces also have compatibility problems with some paints.
 Mechanical adhesion is hard to form on these surfaces, and any color applied to them flake off immediately.
+Special care is to be taken while preparing the popcorn ceiling for painting.

 Some paints do not bond with each other.
 Oil-based paints do not bond with latex based, and alkyd paints cannot bond with latex paints as well.
 Blistering occurs by applying both the colors on the same surface.